For Pet Owners

-- I think my pet has cancer.
+How do I know if my pet has cancer?

 How common is cancer in pets?